-Mandatory reports about AUDs and SLPs are an important mechanism to ensure that the College can address potential risks to the public.
+Mandatory reports about AUDs and SLPs are an important legal mechanism to ensure that the College can address potential risks to the public.
 These reports permit the College to investigate the concerns and take appropriate action.
 This is a critical College function in keeping with its public protection mandate.

 30 Days To Make A Mandatory Report

-How to Make a Mandatory Report
+How To Make A Mandatory Report

 The Director of Professional Conduct